No Products in the Cart

 With oxidative stress being caused by an excess of free radicals in the body, antioxidants such as selenium help to keep in check your free radical levels, to lessen your risk of the aforementioned diseases.

-It helps prevent cognitive decline
+Benefit of selenium 3: it helps prevent cognitive decline

 Yes, you’re probably already a little weary about us going on and on about oxidative stress by now.
 But as we touched on above, it is thought to play a part in both the onset and progression of neurological conditions such as Alzheimer’s, Parkinson’s and multiple sclerosis.